 It was time.
 I went to my barber and told him to give me a buzzcut.
 “Are you certain you want to do that?” he politely asked and then complied.
 I gave him a $50 tip, wished him luck with the rest of his life and went home to finish the job.

 My bald heroes are handsome black men– Michael Jordan, Common, Treach from Naughty by Nature–I am a pasty white man, so pale that when I looked in the mirror, all I saw were two brown eyebrows.
-I looked like Humpty Dumpty and not the “one pronounced with the umpty.”
-What have I done?
-I felt and looked like Bald Britney Spears.
+I looked like Humpty Dumpty and I felt and looked like Bald Britney Spears.

 Over the course of a few weeks, I grew a beard to add some color to my face.
 One buddy called me Wooly Willy, to which I said, I don’t get the reference old man.
 In the end, it also gave me a better jawline, saved my balaclava budget and reduced the amount of shaving cream I purchased.

-Razor choice: whatever you feel comfortable using, and you will have to trust your tool as, unlike when shaving your cheeks, for a good portion of the time you can’t see the area you are shaving.
+Razor choice: whatever you feel comfortable using.
+You will have to trust your tool as, unlike when shaving your cheeks, for a good portion of the time you can’t see the area you are shaving.
 Also, you will dull a razor quicker than if you were just shaving your face as there is more surface area, contours, and dead skin.
-The last thing you want is a less than sharp razor dragging across your scalp.
+The last thing you want is a less-than-sharp razor dragging across your scalp.

 Speaking of shaving cream, if you are a first-timer, do not use a menthol formulation!
 Treat the top of your head like your down-low grooming, if you think it would burn there it’s would do the same to your scalp.